programminghistorian/ph-submissions/lessons/intro-to-linked-data.md

 This course is a brief and concise introduction to linked open data.
 It should give you a clear understanding of linked open data, how it is used and how it is created.
 It has six parts:

 1. Linked open data: what is it?
-2. Why is it useful?
-3. Why haven't I heard of it, then?
-4. The URI
+2. The URI
+3. How LOD organises knowledge: ontologies
-5. RDF and data formats
+4. RDF and data formats
-6. Querying linked open data with SPARQL
+5. Querying linked open data with SPARQL
-7. Further reading and resources
+6. Further reading and resources

 Don't worry: those acronyms will be explained as they arise.

-The course should take two or three hours to complete.
+The course should take a couple of hours to complete.
 If you've heard of linked open data before you might complete it more quickly.
 If this is all new you might find that it's rather abstract the first time round.
 Ultimately the best way to learn about linked open data is to mess around with some: this course, I hope, will be your first step towards that.

 Two things will *not* be covered: